 Fee: Students who choose to continue in a second year of this course and take the IB exam will have an exam fee as appropriate.

-Learning Recommendations: Successful completion of World History I, II and III or equivalent.
-For Diploma and History Certificate students, this course is a requirement.
+Learning Recommendations: Successful completion of World History 1, 2 and 3 or the equivalent.
+For IB Diploma and History Certificate students, this course is a requirement.

 General Description: The IB History of the Americas 1 HL course is based on a comparative and multi-perspective approach to the history of the Americas.
 It involves the study of a variety of types of history, including political, economic, social and cultural, and provides a balance of structure and flexibility.
 The course emphasizes the importance of encouraging students to think historically and to develop historical skills, as well as gain factual knowledge.
 It puts a premium on developing the skills of critical thinking, and on developing an understanding of multiple interpretations of history.
 In this way, the course involves a challenging and demanding critical exploration of the past.